 Prof Lucia Santaella, São Paulo Catholic University (PUCSP), Director of CIMID, Center of Research in Digital Media

 UK Early Career Researchers and Brazil Early Career Researchers explored the Workshop Theme at a 3-Day workshop funded by the British Council and the State of Sao Paulo in April 2014.

 Iconomy and Memory in Brazil 2013-2014

-Iconomy and Memory in Brazil/UK (IaM in UK/Brazil) was a Santander Universities funded project that sought to establish a research collaboration between Prof Gilson Schwartz of the University of São Paulo's (USP) School of Communications and Arts, Dr Joanne Garde-Hansen of the University of Warwick's Centre for Cultural Policy Studies (CCPS), and Karen Worcman, Director of Brazil’s Museu da Pessoa (Museum of the Person).
+Iconomy and Memory in Brazil/UK (IaM in UK/Brazil) was a Santander Universities funded project that sought to establish a research collaboration between Prof Gilson Schwartz of the University of São Paulo's (USP) School of Communications and Arts, Prof Joanne Garde-Hansen of the University of Warwick's Centre for Cultural and Media Policy Studies, and Karen Worcman, Director of Brazil’s Museu da Pessoa (Museum of the Person).
 From October 2013-May 2014, the three researchers delivered two events.
 The first at the University of Warwick is entitled Methodologies for Memory in Mixed Economies and is a memory studies researcher event (Wolfson Research Exchange, 11th Nov 2013) funded by the Connecting Cultures GRP.
 We screened a film made by Schwartz entitled Icons of Brazil at Warwick Arts Centre, 12th Nov 2013.
 The second was a workshop held at the University of São Paulo entitled Digital economies and memories for change, which will engage postgraduates, researchers and industry (March 2014).
 The project led directly to future successfully funded research and publication collaboration, seeking to connect more deeply media and memory research transnationally.